 Amid the many long-term effects of ankle sprains and other types of trauma to the ankle or foot, the issues related to wearing an immobilization boot following treatment may seem insignificant.
 Certainly, a patient whose physician prescribes an immobilization boot should heed his doctor’s advice.
 The boots help to protect lower leg bones and joints, allowing for healing to take place.
 However, as helpful as these oversized ankle boots may be, they can cause problems related to balance and asymmetrical alignment.

-Imagine you were asked to wear a “pair” of shoes, one flat and the other a 2-inch wedge heel.
-And not just around the room.
-Would you wear that far-from-matching pair for weeks on end?
-If you did, what do you think would be the result?
 Well, when a person wears a surgical boot on one foot and a regular shoe on the other, the same issues present themselves.
 Whatever the cause, unequal weight bearing and asymmetrical alignment causes trouble for a person’s joints.
 A surgical boot causes one side of the body to be inches higher than the other.

 An often-cited problem that accompanies boot-wearing is lower back pain caused by the one-sided elevated pelvis.
 The good news is that there’s a simple solution to this dilemma: wearing a thick-soled shoe or adding a lift to your shoe.
 By raising the unaffected leg to the level of the booted leg, you can help your stance to become level.

 You can use a temporary heel lift on the short side.
 To provide additional cushion and height for the “short side,” you can purchase a cushioned insert.
-Temporary heel lifts* like these or these can be purchased from a healthcare professional or ordered easily online.
-They can be transferred from shoe to shoe quite easily.

 After adding a lift and/or insert to your shoe, you’ll want to ascertain whether your alignment is even.
 You may be able to do this yourself, by looking in a full-length mirror and viewing your pelvic alignment.
 Alternatively, you can ask someone to look at you from behind and check to see how even your pelvis appears when you’re standing.

 While the benefits of wearing a surgical boot certainly outweigh the potential problems associated with asymmetrical alignment, anyone with chronic back pain will tell you that it’s best to avoid that side-effect of the boot.
-Not only is the pain far from enjoyable, but it can lead to putting stress on other joints, as well, and it can become a problem that long outlasts your ankle or foot recovery period.
+Not only is the pain far from enjoyable, but it can lead to putting stress on other joints as well, and it can become a problem that long outlasts your ankle or foot recovery period.
 Thankfully, you don’t have to merely “grin and bear it” when it comes to the potentially painful side-effects of wearing the boot.

 PhysioDC of Washington, D.C.